-The Speed report allows you to monitor your site for speed-related issues.
+The Core Web Vitals report allows you to monitor your site for speed-related issues.
 It helps you find problems and prioritize their resolution.
 Once you or your developer have run through all the suggestions and improvements you can validate the fix.
 Google will then monitor the pages for 28 days to see if the issue is fixed for these URLs.

 Site speed resources

-This post is not about telling you how to fix your site speed issues, but rather guiding you through the new Speed report that might give you the insights you need.
+This post is not about telling you how to fix your site speed issues, but rather guiding you through the new Core Web Vitals report that might give you the insights you need.
 To get practical, you can start here:

 - Google’s Why Performance Matters article »